Voluntary work in Argentina

 Argentina, located in the southern half of South America, perfectly combines South American traditions with strong European influences, creating an elegant country that is rich in natural, cultural and sporting resources alongside a well-educated population.
 As the second largest country in South America, and the eighth largest in the world, with a population of around 44 million, there is certainly no shortage of volunteer opportunities.
 Largely influenced by Spanish, Italian and other European backgrounds, modern Argentina is a unique blend of cultural influences that result in Argentina’s distinctive cultural flair.
-Voluntary work in Argentina will leave both your spirit and stomach full, as the country is famous for its amazing food and since Argentina contains the largest wine industry outside of Europe and is the fifth largest wine producer in the world, steak and a malbec are a great option for dinner!
+Voluntary work in Argentina will leave both your spirit and stomach full, as the country is famous for its amazing food and since Argentina contains the largest wine industry outside of Europe and is the fifth largest wine producer in the world, steak and a Malbec are a great option for dinner!

 The magical capital of Argentina, Buenos Aires, is a bustling city that embodies Argentinian culture wholeheartedly.
 The largest city in the country, with a population of around 2.9 million, there are plenty of voluntary work opportunities, friendly faces to meet and incredible experiences to be had.
-As a volunteer in Buenos Aires, you will have the amazing chance to discover the multiple layers of Argentinian fun, from marvelling at the colorful La Boca neighborhood, or getting lost in San Telmo, to the grand Teatro Colón opera house.
+As a volunteer in Buenos Aires, you will have the amazing chance to discover the multiple layers of Argentinian fun, from marveling at the colorful La Boca neighborhood, or getting lost in San Telmo, to the grand Teatro Colón opera house.

 Mendoza is another great location for voluntary work in Argentina; famous for wine, it is the perfect spot to make a difference during the day and then relax with a glass of red to reward yourself for your hard work in the evening!
 The liveliness of Mendoza carries on late into the night, as an array of bars and restaurants are filled with locals and tourists alike (and you could be one of them!).

 The former capital of Argentina, Córdoba, is home to a large student population that has resulted in a bustling nightlife, amazing theatres and a youthful feel to the city.
-Situated in the centre of Argentina, this a great option for voluntary work in Argentina, as it gives a glimpse into the history of the country due to its old colonial feel.
+Situated in the center of Argentina, this a great option for voluntary work in Argentina, as it gives a glimpse into the history of the country due to its old colonial feel.

-Volunteering in Argentina
+Volunteering projects in Argentina

 As one of the more developed nations in Latin America, Argentina is fast developing as a society, but there is still a need for volunteers in many community development projects.
 Voluntary work in Argentina can vary due to the wildly differing climate and landscapes throughout the country, meaning there are roles to suit everyone!